TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 ### Turbolinks

 Before we finish up, we should briefly mention the predecessor to Turbo, Turbolinks.
 Turbolinks is **no longer in active development**!
 Despite that, it's still worth mentioning as it has been around for a while (its first major release was 2013) and it's possible that you will encounter existing applications or online articles that mention Turbolinks.
 The goal of Turbolinks was to capture the request for any clicked links in your web application and, if that link was to another page in your web app and not to an outside resource, then Turbolinks would keep the current page instance alive and only swap out the content between the `<body>` tags of the document.
-Because it didn't do a full page redirect it was faster because it didn't have to attempt to download any resources in the head part of the document when they were unlikely to have unchanged.
+It didn't require a full page reload (and was therefore faster) because it didn't have to download any resources in the head part of the document when they were unlikely to have changed.

 This only applied when navigating pages with links, it did not intercept form submissions.
 While Turbolinks is no longer actively developed, the concept behind it has evolved into a new framework now known as Turbo.